xy-nyxy/AnotherEternity/README.md

 ### What is the current status about the theme?

-> Current status: updating and fixing the theme
+> Current status: changing the scripts and making the workrounds for files, adding imports and recreating every file